abalbastrem/moosic/README.md

 # moosic 0.8
-Final project of Web Developing
+Final project of Web Developing by Albert Balbastre (design and backend), Jordi Capellades (frontend) and Jhonny Meneses (database)

-moosic is a platform where users are in power to discover and categorize music. moosic uses Jamendo's API in order to provide music in a new way. moosic is programmed in node and uses a postgres database, so make sure you have both installed.
+moosic is a platform where users are in power to discover and categorize music. moosic uses Jamendo's API in order to provide music in a new way. moosic is programmed in node.js and uses a postgres database, so make sure you have both installed.

 ## Instructions
 You will need a jamendo API key.
 Get one at [https://devportal.jamendo.com/](URL)\